nrfconnect/sdk-nrf/samples/nrf_desktop/README.rst

 .. _nrf_desktop:

-Bluetooth: NRF Desktop
+nRF Desktop
 ##########################

+Nordic Semiconductor HID reference design.

 Overview
 ********

-Nordic Semiconductor HID reference design.
+This sample is a reference design of a HID device.

+The code is currently work-in-progress and as such is not fully functional, verified, or supported for product development.

 Requirements
 ************

-Supported board:
+Supported boards:
-* PCA10056 (nRF52840 DK) - for mouse example,
+* PCA10056 (nRF52840 DK) - example where the mouse is emulated using DK buttons
-* PCA20041 - for low-latency mouse reference design,
+* PCA20041 - nRF Desktop mouse reference design
-* PCA10059 - for USB dongle.

 Building and Running
 ********************

-See :ref:`bluetooth setup section <bluetooth_setup>` for details.
+This sample can be found under :file:`samples/nrf_desktop` in the |NCS| folder structure.

+Testing
+*******

+The code is currently work-in-progress and as such is not fully functional, verified, or supported for product development.